of our total palm oil purchased in 2018 was responsibly sourced

-- Comply with local laws and regulations;
+- Comply with local laws and regulations.

-- Do not come from areas cleared of natural forest after November 2005;
+- Do not come from areas cleared of natural forest after December 31, 2015.

-- Respect the Free, Prior and Informed Consent (FPIC) of local and indigenous communities;
+- Respect the Free, Prior and Informed Consent (FPIC) of local and indigenous communities.

-- Protect high carbon stock (HCS) lands;
+- Protect high carbon stock (HCS) land.

-- Protect peatlands; and
+- Protect peatlands.